ChileBob/Zatsuma/INSTALL.md

 	If you want zatsuma to use an existing 'transparent' or 'shielded' address for its general purpose wallet, enter them as shown.
 You can just ignore this, shopd-zec will create new addresses from your node if required.

-## Now run shopd-zec to make sure it can talk to your zacshd node :-
+## Now run shopd-zec to make sure it can talk to your zcash node :-

 	./shopd-zec